History of anime in the United States: 1980s

 In the mid-1980s, super robot and space opera anime were very popular.
 Series such as Voltron, The Transformers, and Robotech were successful in ratings and also commercial successes through selling merchandise.
 Mazinger Z fared less well, airing in syndication in 1985 in a heavily edited and dubbed version (not the Toei-commissioned dub previously broadcast on CBN) titled TranZor Z. Faring even worse was the first American release of Akira Toriyama's Dragon Ball in 1989.
 Harmony Gold produced a partial dub of the first five TV episodes and two movies (The Curse of the Blood Rubies and The Mystical Adventure), which were edited into an 80-minute film.
 The dubs were syndicated across America to independent television stations such as WPSG Philly 57 in Philadelphia, Pennsylvania, and WGPR-TV in Detroit, Michigan, but failed to find an audience.

 Between 1988 and 1989, the OVA series Bubblegum Crisis was one of the earliest fansubs, with AnimEigo later acquiring a license to distribute and dub the series.

 In 1988, Streamline Pictures became one of the first companies dedicated solely to anime dubs, most notably dubbed versions of Twilight of the Cockroaches and three more Miyazaki films: My Neighbor Totoro and Kiki's Delivery Service, both released initially as in-flight entertainment for Japan Airlines passengers traveling from North America to Japan, and Castle in the Sky.
 The Totoro dub would eventually be released theatrically and commercially in the United States in 1993, and all three movies would later be redubbed by the Walt Disney Company as part of the company's deal with Studio Ghibli.

 Lensman: Secret of The Lens, based on the Lensman novels by E. E. Smith, was first dubbed by Harmony Gold in 1988, and re-dubbed by Streamline Pictures in 1990; some of the voice actors voiced characters in both dubs.
 The Harmony Gold dub used remastered music and some music tracks came from their past movies Robotech II: The Sentinels and Robotech The Movie: The Untold Story, while the Streamline Pictures dub used the original Japanese soundtrack.

-In 1988, AnimEigo begun distributing more anime after Streamline Pictures, with the slogan "Anime in your way!".
-Their first anime they dubbed was Metal Skin Panic MADOX-01; renamed MADOX-01 for the British release in 1995, it was only released on VHS in 1989, due to content not suitable for television or theatrical release.
+In 1988, AnimEigo, following Streamline Pictures' lead, began distributing more anime with the slogan "Anime your way!"
+Their first dubbed anime was Metal Skin Panic MADOX-01; renamed MADOX-01 for the British release in 1995, it was only released on VHS in 1989, due to its content not being suitable for television or theatrical release.
 The company also dubbed the 4-episode OVA Vampire Princess Miyu that same year, which was later adapted into a 26-episode TV series by Tokyopop (and later by Maiden Japan in 1997).